U.S. Army Corps of Engineers barges 500,000 gallons of fresh water to Plaquemines Parish

 Latest Posts

+- Wildlife biologist ‘hit’ by lightning while filming YouTube video in Florida

+- Woman accused of crashing weddings and stealing gifts in three states arrested in Mississippi

-- U.S. Army Corps of Engineers barges 500,000 gallons of fresh water to Plaquemines Parish
+- U.S. Army Corps of Engineers to give update on timeline of saltwater intrusion in Louisiana

+- Judge orders closer scrutiny of Trump’s assets amid New York fraud trial